 QS – a global market leader for the research and understanding of international and domestic students – released a report recently focusing on Asia.
 After conducting a range of focus groups with prospective international students across Asia, QS found that 26% of respondents would like to do a VR campus tour.

-The report went on to detail that recruitment events in the country prospective students live, alongside virtual reality, offer a more cost-effective opportunity to talk to staff and get a feel for the campus.
+The report went on to detail that in-country recruitment events, alongside virtual reality, offer a more cost-effective opportunity to talk to staff and get a feel for the campus.
 A VR campus tour was the most popular option amongst students in Shanghai (29%) and the least popular in Kuala Lumpur (22%).

-ICEF Media has continued its expansion and use of cutting-edge technologies to help schools and agents recruit more students.
-When looking beyond education and to the VR industry at large, ICEF Media’s interactive storytelling is unrivalled.
+ICEF VR has continued its expansion and use of cutting-edge technologies to help schools and agents recruit more students.
+When looking beyond education and to the virtual reality industry at large, ICEF VR’s interactive storytelling is unrivalled.
 Over the last year, ICEF has produced VR experiences for educational institutions and accommodation providers in the Netherlands, Germany, England, Russia, and the USA.

-Contact ICEF Media today to find out how VR can help you increase your international student recruitment numbers.
+Contact ICEF VR today to find out how virtual reality can help you increase your international student recruitment numbers.